Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Modelling

 If silicate and carbon are separated populations, the silicates can align with the ambient magnetic field, while the carbon grains cannot.
 The polarized intensity is given by

-$Q_{\rm pol}$ is the polarization coefficient and $f(a)$ is the alignment function.
+$Q_{\rm pol}$ is the polarisation coefficient and $f(a)$ is the alignment function.
 Size-dependent $f(a)$ is empirically described as

 with $a_{\rm align}$ the alignment size, above which grain is aligned. $f_{\rm max}$ is the maximum alignment efficiency. $f_{\rm max}=1$ stands for perfect alignment.
 It indicates that the grains with $a \geq a_{\rm align}$ align with an efficiency of $f_{\rm max}$, while the grains will not align otherwise.
 We varied the product of $f_{\rm max}\times \sin^{2}\psi$ as a free parameter.
-The alignment size $a_{\rm align}$ is determined by a condition in which the angular velocity obtained by RATs ($\omega_{\rm RAT}(a)$) is three times the thermal angular velocity ($\omega_{\rm th}$), which yields (see, e.g., \citealt{2021ApJ...908..218H} for the analytical formulations of $\omega_{\rm RAT}(a)$ and $\omega_{\rm th}$)
+The alignment size $a_{\rm align}$ is determined by a condition in which the angular velocity obtained by RATs ($\omega_{\rm RAT}(a)$) is three times the thermal angular velocity ($\omega_{\rm th}$), which yields (see, e.g. \citealt{2021ApJ...908..218H} for the analytical formulations of $\omega_{\rm RAT}(a)$ and $\omega_{\rm th}$)

 where $\rho$ is the volume mass density of grain, $\gamma$ is the degree of radiation anisotropy, $\bar{\lambda}$ is the mean wavelength of the radiation field, and $F_{\rm IR}$ is the ratio of the damping rate caused by infrared emission to the one caused by gas collisions.
+In this work, we fix $\gamma=1$, which stands for the unidirectional radiation field. $\gamma=0.1$ for diffuse medium and 0.7 for molecular cloud (\citealt{1996ApJ...470..551D}), while it is 0.3 in dense core (\citealt{2007ApJ...663.1055B}).
+In proximity to the luminous source (protostars), \cite{2023MNRAS.520.3788G} showed that $\gamma \simeq 1$.